YIDAMU/Rumor_Benchmarks_Temporality/README.md

-If you use these four benchmarks, please also cite:
+If you use these four benchmarks (i.e., Twitter15&16, Weibo, and PHEME), please also cite:

 (i) Detect rumors in microblog posts using propagation structure via kernel learning. (https://aclanthology.org/P17-1066/)